meghan-odonnell/intro-to-programming-oct-2023/README.md

-# for the Intro to Programming clas
+# for the Intro to Programming class